 Because I'm unable to nurse our boy, I try to make up for my deficiency in other ways: cleaning, driving, grocery shopping, playing, washing dishes, ordering food and so forth.
 I'd throw myself deep into my work in order to feel the power of being a provider.

-Slowly, I’m starting to feel more worthy of being a father.
-As he gets older I hope all he’ll want to do is play with his old man.
-It’s just such a weird feeling to never feel like you’re doing enough no matter how hard you try.
+Slowly, I'm starting to feel more worthy of being a father.
+As he gets older I hope all he'll want to do is play with his old man.
+It's just such a weird feeling to never feel like you're doing enough no matter how hard you try.
+The trough of sorrow you will feel as a stay at home dad is real.

 Proud To Be A Stay At Home Dad (SAHD)